thibaudcolas/thib.me/src/_posts/2021-02-24-wagtail-accessibility-team-reloaded.md

 categories: [Accessibility, Wagtail, Community]
 ---

-In [June last year](https://wagtail.io/blog/announcing-wagtail-sub-teams/), we started Wagtail’s dedicated [accessibility team](https://github.com/wagtail/wagtail/wiki/Wagtail-sub-teams#accessibility).
-6 months on, now is a good time for us to reflect on our work to date, and go on the lookout for new contributors!
+After [6 months of operations](https://wagtail.io/blog/announcing-wagtail-sub-teams/), we reflect on the progress our [accessibility team](https://github.com/wagtail/wagtail/wiki/Wagtail-sub-teams#accessibility) has made, and go on the lookout for new contributors.

 <!-- more -->